Kaptento/proyek-PWL-11TKJ2/README.md

 Each article is displayed as a card containing the title, thumbnail image, publication info, and interaction icons (favorite, share, user).

+On the top-right corner, there are additional features:

+Mailbox icon → Access and manage notifications or messages.

+User profile icon → Manage user information and account details.

 🏗️ Architecture

 Project structure:

 Homepage.html → Main page.

-.css → Website styling and design.
+style.css → Website styling and design.

 img/ → Folder for supporting images.